ethereum/consensus-specs/specs/networking/p2p-interface.md

 **Gossipsub Parameters**

-*Note: Parameters listed here are subject to a large-scale network feasibility study.*
+*Note*: Parameters listed here are subject to a large-scale network feasibility study.

 The following gossipsub [parameters](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub#meshsub-an-overlay-mesh-router) will be used: